-WWE News: Former Champion Criticizes NXT Stars
+WWE News: Former Champion Criticizes ‘NXT’ Stars

 — WWE NXT (@WWENXT) October 31, 2019

-NXT superstars train at WWE‘s Performance Center, which is a state of the art facility that helps performers develop their skills as sports entertainers.
+NXT superstars train at WWE‘s Performance Center, which is a state-of-the-art facility that helps performers develop their skills as sports entertainers.
 However, like Balor, many NXT competitors made a name for themselves on the independent circuit and abroad prior to joining WWE.

-Balor recently returned to NXT after spending recent years as a member of the Monday Night Raw brand.
-As The Inquisitr previously reported, he’s one of several main roster stars who could be sent to NXT to increase its star power now that the show airs on the USA Network.
+Balor recently returned to NXT after spending recent years as a member of the Monday Night Raw and SmackDown brands.
+As The Inquisitr previously reported, he’s one of several main roster stars who may have been sent to NXT to increase its star power, now that the show airs on the USA Network.

 On the latest episode of the show, Balor also teased reforming a stable with AJ Styles, Luke Gallows and Karl Anderson.
 All four superstars have a history together, having teamed in Japan as members of the Bullet Club.